 shutdown /r /t timeout_in_seconds

-To shutdown a Windows computer:
+To shutdown a Windows computer

-To abort computer reboot:
+To abort computer reboot

 If you have issued a reboot command and have changed mind, you can stop Windows reboot by running the below command.

-To force applications to close without warning
+To force reboot by closing applications without warning

 shutdown /r /f

 Open the shutdown GUI